One solution to the user recognition problem has been to write and read browser cookies, but cookies have

 As this books is about building RESTful services with the ASP.NET Web API, we want to start looking at the need for such services (in contrast to SOAP/RPC style services), and also what types of features and capabilities they provide.

 This concept of routing is critical to understanding how the ASP.NET Web API can be used for building services, so let us look at an example.
-In this book, you will learn how to develop
+In this course, you will learn how to develop

 a simple task-management service.
 You can imagine having a SOAP-based service method to fetch a single task.